-Antione Waller was appointed Director of the Baltimore Regional Office in July 2014.
-As Regional Office Director, Mr. Waller is responsible for the oversight of the delivery of compensation and vocational rehabilitation benefits to over 510,000 Veterans and their beneficiaries living in Maryland, Washington, DC, Northern Virginia and the surrounding counties.
-Most recently, Mr. Waller expanded his leadership responsibilities by overseeing the Nation Capital Region Benefits Office in Washington, DC.
-Prior to his position as Regional Office Director in the North Atlantic District, Mr. Waller served nearly 4 years as the Director of the St. Paul Regional Office and nearly 2 years as Director of the Wichita Regional Office.
+Antione Waller was appointed Executive Director of the Baltimore Regional Office in July 2014.
+As Baltimore Regional Office Executive Director, Antione is responsible for the oversight of delivery of compensation and Veteran readiness and employment benefits to over 383,790 Veterans and their beneficiaries living in Maryland and the surrounding counties.

-Mrs. Green is a graduate of the Veterans Benefits Administration’s Leadership Development Program (LDP) Class of 2014.
-She attended the University of Maine prior to joining the U.S. Marine Corps in 1988 serving as an Expeditionary Airfield Technician stationed at Beaufort, SC.
-As a result of an early in-service injury, Mrs. Green joined VA, Veterans Health Administration in 1992.
+Lisa is a graduate of the Veterans Benefits Administration’s (VBA's) Leadership Development Program Class of 2014 and the 2017 Leadership Coach Program.
+She attended the University of Maine prior to joining the U.S. Marine Corps in 1988 serving as an Expeditionary Airfield Technician stationed at Beaufort, South Carolina.